fdttests/rover-test/README.md

 * The app was developed using a minimal npm/ts project scructure with a single dependency of ``yargs`` to parse the arguments received by the CLI.
 The rest of dependencies refers to types for typescript, eslint for code standardization, typescript for build and jest for tests;
 * For the sake of simplicity, no additional task runners were included, such as gulp, grunt or webpack.
 Only the native npm scripts were used;
-* The graphical output of the app is not very user friendly (is hard to know what is happening, only the current position of the rovers is returned), but I decided to keep that way because it may be a requirement of the project that only raw text is returned on the output.
+* The graphical output of the app is not very user friendly (is hard to know what is happening, only the current position of the rovers is returned), but I decided to keep that way because it may be a requirement of the project that only raw text is returned on the output;
+* A simple Github Action was added to guarantee that the install/test/eslint process is working as expected.